-For a long time, the goal in stand-up comedy was simple: get noticed by a big platform.
+Independent Comedians is a key aspect of comedy success.
+For a long time, the goal in stand-up was simple: get noticed by a big platform.

-TV appearances, network specials, and streaming deals were seen as the main way to “make it.”
+TV appearances, network specials, and streaming deals were the main way to “make it.”
 But over the past few years, something has changed.

-More comedians are building strong careers without waiting for approval from traditional platforms.
-They are filming their own specials, publishing online, and growing audiences directly.
+More comedians are building strong careers without waiting for permission from traditional platforms.
+They’re filming their own specials, publishing online, and growing audiences directly.

-This shift is not just a trend.
-It is changing how comedy careers are built.
+This isn’t just a trend.
+It’s reshaping how comedy careers work.

 The old model vs the new one